lzwjava/blog-source/_posts/2024-12-17-avoid-death-en.md

 I am about to turn 30 years old.
 I didn't know much about death growing up until 2019, when one of my relatives died.
 In 2022, another relative passed away.
 I learned that two of my classmates had also died.
 During the three-year COVID period, we witnessed a lot of death in the news.

-As responsible human beings, I want to share the lessons I have learned from these experiences.
+As a responsible human being, I want to share the lessons I have learned from these experiences.

 ## Be Careful in Life, Do Not Fall from Heights